CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/camdce-troubleshooting-tips.md

 1. Connect to the instance by SSH or RDP.

-2. Run a ping command to check basic connectivity:
+2. Run a command to check basic connectivity, such as the following or an equivalent one:

     ```
-    ping -c3 10.0.0.1
+    telnet 10.0.0.1 443
     ```

     **Note:** Replace 10.0.0.1 with your appliance IP or hostname.

 If the above command does not get a reply, please:

 1. Take the corrective actions inside the VM, routers and firewalls to allow unrestricted communication between agent and the CAM appliance.
+Ensure that the port 443 is open in the CAM appliance for the CAM agent to connect back successfully.

 2. In Cloud Application Manager, open the lifecycle editor of the instance and click **Reinstall**.
 The instance should reflect the proper status.